Zero-Shot Function Encoder-Based Differentiable Predictive Control: Zero-Shot Function Encoder-based Differentiable Predictive Control

 \paragraph{DPC with FE-NODE dynamics and neural policies.} We combine FE-NODEs with DPC for offline learning of parametric control policies with online zero-shot generalization capability.
 We use a neural network $ \mathbf{u}_k = \pi_{\mathbf W} (\mathbf{x}_k; \boldsymbol{\xi}, \mathbf{c}): \mathbb{R}^{n_x + n_\xi + B} \mapsto \mathbb{R}^{n_u}$ for policy representation with trainable parameters $\mathbf{W}$.
 Note that the unknown dynamics parameters $\boldsymbol{\nu}$ are replaced with a representation vector $\mathbf{c}$, consequently we obtain the following training problem in discrete-time form,

+Here $p_N$ corresponds to $p_T$ in the continuous-time objective~\eqref{eq:pocp:objective}.
 Constraints~\eqref{eq:pocp:g} are relaxed and incorporated as penalty terms in the objective function~\eqref{eq:FE-DPC:obj}.
 A common choice of penalty functions $p(\cdot)$ for equality constraints is 2-norm $\| \cdot \|_2^2$, while for inequality constraints it is $ \| \text{ReLU}(\cdot) \|_2^2$, where ReLU stands for rectifier linear unit function~\citep{glorot2011deep}.
 Weights can be used to balance terms in~\eqref{eq:FE-DPC:obj}; we omit them here for simplicity of notation.

 \paragraph{Offline policy learning.} DPC learns parametric control policy by minimizing~\eqref{eq:FE-DPC:obj} in a self-supervised manner.
-At each update, samples of $\mathbf{x}_0$, $\boldsymbol{\xi}$, and the coefficient vector $\mathbf{c}$ are drawn from their respective distributions.
+At each update, samples of $\mathbf{x}_0$ and $\boldsymbol{\xi}$ are drawn from their respective distributions, and the coefficient vector $\mathbf{c}$ are inferred from the collected dynamics data.
 To evaluate the objective function, full trajectory rollouts are required.
 The FE-NODE dynamics allow for full differentiability of the computation graph, thereby enabling first-order, gradient-based methods for optimizing the policy network $\pi_{\mathbf{W}}$.
 In practice, automatic differentiation~\citep{baydin2018automatic} or the adjoint method~\citep{gholami2019anode,zhuang2020adaptive} can be used for gradient computation, depending on the problem specifics.
 We provide the detailed algorithm for DPC training in~\Cref{algo:dpc-training}.

 \paragraph{Online policy adaptation.} By conditioning the DPC policy on FE coefficients, a defining feature of our proposed approach is its zero-shot adaptivity in the policy space, even when the underlying dynamics are not fully known.
 Once the models are trained during the offline phase, no online model updates are required during evaluation.
 Only a limited number of observations are needed for dynamics inference and subsequent policy prediction.
 This makes our approach suitable for fast and accurate transfer of control policies to new and unseen problems.
 It is also well-suited to scenarios where online system switching may occur and real-time control predictions are required.
 We provide the outline for online adaptation in~\Cref{algo:online-adapt}, where we use $\mathbf{x}_{k+1} = \mathbf{x}_k + \Delta t \cdot \mathbf{f}(\mathbf{x_k, \mathbf{u}_k}; \boldsymbol{\nu})$ for simplicity.